- Home

 Is SafetyWing legit?

-How much does SafetyWing cost?
+How much does SafetyWing cost per month?

-Does SafetyWing cover COVID?
+Does SafetyWing cover COVID-19?

-Can I buy SafetyWing after leaving home?
+Can I buy SafetyWing after leaving my home country?

 Does SafetyWing cover the US?

-How do SafetyWing claims work?
+How long do SafetyWing claims take?